dadkakdead/MyBoss/README.md

 2. Visual Studio Tools for Office (VSTO) Add-in
 3. JavaScript API Add-in

 Their comparison is presented [here] and [there].
-Basically, Office for Mac doesn't support VSTO Add-ins and JavaScript API for PowerPoint is yet (July'18) too limited.
+Basically, Office for Mac doesn't support VSTO Add-ins and JavaScript API for PowerPoint is yet too limited (July'18).

 [here]: <https://docs.microsoft.com/en-us/visualstudio/vsto/vba-and-office-solutions-in-visual-studio-compared>
 [there]: <https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins#StartBuildingApps_TypesofApps>

 ### What is the right data format? ###
-Take a look at *example input data.xlsx*.
+Take a look at [example input data].
 Basic rules:
 1. Each spreadsheet represents a full org strructure.
 It must include all employees.
 2. One employee — one line.
 3. Minimum required data for every employee (not CEO) - 4 fields: